arnoldt100/anansi/documentation/source/Classes/MPIEnvironment.cpp.rst

 Lifecycle
 ^^^^^^^^^

+.. function:: MPIEnvironment::MPIEnvironment()

+    This construtor calls MPI_Init with NULL arguments.

+    :throws COUNTERCLASS::TooManyInstances: Raised when more than 1 MPIEnvironment classs is instantiated.
+    :throws COMMUNICATOR::MPIInitializedException: Raised when MPI_Init has already been called.
+    :throws COMMUNICATOR::MPIInitException: Raised when MPI_Init fails.

 .. function:: MPIEnvironment::MPIEnvironment(int argc, char ** argv)

-        The constructor.
+    This construtor calls MPI_Init with non-NULL arguments.

     :param int argc: The number of command line arguments.
     :param char** argv: The command line arguments.
     :throws COUNTERCLASS::TooManyInstances: Raised when more than 1 MPIEnvironment classs is instantiated.
+    :throws COMMUNICATOR::MPIInitializedException: Raised when MPI_Init has already been called.
+    :throws COMMUNICATOR::MPIInitException: Raised when MPI_Init fails.

 .. function:: MPIEnvironment::MPIEnvironmentMPIEnvironment(const MPIEnvironment &other)=delete

     The copy constructor is deleted.

 .. function:: MPIEnvironment::MPIEnvironmentMPIEnvironment (MPIEnvironment && other)=delete

     The copy-move constructor is deleted.

-    .. function:: MPIEnvironment::MPIEnvironment~MPIEnvironment()=0
+.. function:: MPIEnvironment::MPIEnvironment~MPIEnvironment()

     The destructor.

 ^^^^^^^^^
 Accessors
 ^^^^^^^^^

 No public accessors

 ^^^^^^^^^
 Operators
 ^^^^^^^^^

 .. function:: MPIEnvironment& MPIEnvironment::operator=(const MPIEnvironment &other)=delete

     The copy assignment operator is deleted.

 .. function:: MPIEnvironment& MPIEnvironment::operator=(MPIEnvironment &&other)=delete

     The assignment-move operator is deleted.

 ^^^^^^^^
 Mutators
 ^^^^^^^^

 No public mutators

 -----------------
 Protected Members
 -----------------

 No protected members

 ---------------
 Private Members
 ---------------

 No private members

 ..
 Commented out.
 .. ---------